-We have entered into lead forward purchase contracts and foreign exchange forward and purchased option contracts to manage the risk associated with our exposures to fluctuations resulting from changes in raw material costs and foreign currency exchange rates and raw material costs.
+We have entered into lead forward purchase contracts and foreign exchange forward and purchased option contracts to manage the risk associated with our exposures to fluctuations resulting from changes in raw material costs and foreign currency exchange rates.
 The Company's agreements are with creditworthy financial institutions.
-Those contracts that result in a liability position at March 31, 2015 are \$1.5 million (pre-tax), therefore, there is minimal risk of nonperformance by these counterparties.
-Those contracts that result in an asset position at March 31, 2015 are

-\$5.3 million (pre-tax) and the vast majority of these will settle within one year.
+Those contracts that result in a liability position at March 31, 2016 are \$1.8 million (pre-tax).
+Those contracts that result in an asset position at March 31, 2016 are \$0.3 million (pre-tax) and the vast majority of these will settle within one year.
 The impact on the Company due to nonperformance by the counterparties has been evaluated and not deemed material.